-Medieval-Renaissance Conference XXXII
+Medieval-Renaissance Conference XXXIII

 Founded in 1986 by Professors Richard H. Peake and the late Jack Mahony, both of the Department of Language and Literature, the Medieval-Renaissance Conference began as a way of promoting scholarly activity on campus and providing visibility for the College in the larger academic community.
 The first conference was a success, hosting twelve speakers from mainly area colleges.
 Welcoming papers on all areas of medieval and renaissance studies, including literature, history, philosophy, art, and music, the conference has enjoyed steady growth and increased national presence, with speakers representing institutions across the country—and the occasional international speaker.
 By the late nineteen-nineties it had grown to a gathering of thirty or forty presentations per year, growth that continues the legacy of Professors Peake and Mahony and confirms the value of an academic conference at the College.
 In spite of this growth, the conference remains small enough to foster a sense of academic community, generating lively discussions and feedback not always achievable at larger conferences.
 We also work to maintain an open, informal, and friendly setting for participants.
 Many younger scholars, presenting their first academic paper, find their experience with the conference encouraging and helpful to their academic growth.

 Keynote Address – Friday, Sept.
-14
+27

-Ohio Wesleyan University
+The Ohio State University